AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 PedigreeFreePhasing
 """""""""""""""""""
-Tells the program to perform the long-range phasing step of AlphaPhase1.1 without using pedigree information.
+Tells the program to perform the long-range phasing step of |ap| without using pedigree information.
 In some cases this may be quicker and more accurate, but it is not likely to be commonly applicable.
 The command options to the right of the comma are a case sensitive ``No`` or ``Yes``.

 GenotypeErrorPercentage
 """""""""""""""""""""""
-Gives the percentage of SNP that are allowed to be missing or in conflict across the entire core and tail length during the surrogate definition in AlphaPhase1.1.
+Gives the percentage of SNP that are allowed to be missing or in conflict across the entire core and tail length during the surrogate definition in |ap|.
 A value of 1.00 (i.e. 1%) means that across a ``CoreAndTailLengths`` of 300 SNPs, 3 of these SNP are allowed to be missing or in disagreement between two otherwise compatible surrogate parents.
 Thus these two individuals are allowed to be surrogate parents of each other in spite of the fact that 1% of their genotypes are missing or are in conflict (i.e. opposing homozygotes).
 Small values are better (e.g. <1.0%).
-See the manual for AlphaPhase1.1 for more details.
+See the manual for `AlphaPhase <http://www.alphagenes.roslin.ed.ac.uk/wp-content/uploads/AlphaPhaseManual/index.html>`_ for more details.

 NumberOfProcessorsAvailable